LucyMcGowan/pald/README.md

 [![R-CMD-check](https://github.com/LucyMcGowan/pald/actions/workflows/check-standard.yaml/badge.svg)](https://github.com/LucyMcGowan/pald/actions/workflows/check-standard.yaml)
 <!-- badges: end -->

-This package provides an implementation of the Partitioned Local Depths (PaLD) approach which consists of a measure of *local depth* and the *cohesion* of a point to another which, together with a universal threshold for distinguishing strong and weak ties, may be used to reveal
+This package provides an implementation of the Partitioned Local Depth (PaLD) approach which consists of a measure of *local depth* and the *cohesion* of a point to another which, together with a universal threshold for distinguishing strong and weak ties, may be used to reveal